 Of course it didn’t happen!
 (We can talk later about a visit.)

 Which is to say, it DID happen, except the sniffer was Thomas, my brown tabby of a House Tiger, not me.
-Had I been the sniffer, Erin would have collected her shoes and frantically asked Daphne for a lodging recommendation as she stumbled out the door in reverse, not caring what she left behind. (“Watch that threshold!”)
+Had I been the sniffer, Erin would have collected her shoes and assertively asked Daphne for a lodging recommendation as she stumbled out the door in reverse, not caring what she left behind. (“Watch that threshold!”)

 Even if I’d wanted to act out the scenario described above, I wouldn’t have (not without a thorough “boundary talk,” anyway).
 That’s because I’m a human, and I have filters.
 These filters keep us from doing or saying certain things that might cause more trouble than they’re worth, or things that cross our minds but that we don’t really want to do.